Utkar5hM

 Linux and its features

-We only needed an ethernet interface on the OS through which an application could send and receive packets.
-So a way to put packets into and read from.
+We needed an ethernet interface on the OS for applications to send and receive packets.

 Virtual Ethernet Interfaces